Virginia trails the nation in mental health access for children.

 - Persuade state and local mental health officials to advocate for needed mental health reforms

-- Mobilize the grassroots to support children’s mental health policy priorities
+- Mobilize grassroots advocates to support children’s mental health policy priorities

 - Educate the public about the importance of reforming the children’s mental health system